CaioMizerkowski/CaioMizerkowski.github.io/campanhas/LMoP/taroka.md

 `Isolation and imprisonment; being so conservative in thinking as to be a prisoner of one's own beliefs`

 Você é transportado para um demiplano onde tudo parece perfeito.
 Faça um teste de Sabedoria CD 15 a cada 1 hora para perceber que está preso em uma ilusão.
-Caso o tempo passe de uma 3 horas, considere um descanso curto, caso passe de 8 horas, considere um descanso longo.
+Caso o tempo passe de 3 horas, considere um descanso curto, caso passe de 8 horas, considere um descanso longo.

 ### Ghost

 `The looming past; the return of an old enemy or the discovery of a secret buried long ago`

-Um inimigo já derrotado volta a vida e busca vingança.
+Um inimigo derrotado volta a vida e busca vingança.

 ### Executioner